 This article has curated 25 tutorials that teach how to effectively use Scroll Effects in your Divi theme or builder based web site.
 You can also download related Divi layouts from Elegant Themes blog post.
 Each tutorial focuses on a specific USE-CASE of this powerful feature, so while it might not be what you want to achieve, it is sure to help you know what is possible!

 Elegant Themes Announcement About The New Scroll Effects engine to Divi

 In February 5, 2020, the Elegant Themes Team added a new scroll effect feature into the Divi builder, which simplified the process of creating scroll based animations.
 With it, an element on the Divi page builder canvas can be animated with an on-scroll trigger – base on mouse wheel scroll or the view port.

-You can view the complete announcement about this feature on the announcement post.
+You can check all the details about this feature in the announcement post.